 Make sure familiarise your kids with sleeping in your family’s tent if it’s their first trip camping, and make any notes of things you will do differently when you are away.

 This is a great way to test whether the sleeping gear is nice and warm, if your mats are comfy enough and if you’ve got suitable lighting in the tent.

 Get the kids involved in setting up camp.
 Image: Coleman

 Include them in the planning and packing

 Go prepared with items for a scavenger hunt such as wrapped treats, fruit or toys.
-If your kids are old enough you could turn it into an orienteering game with a hand drawn map and compass.
+If your kids are old enough you could create an orienteering game with a hand drawn map and compass.

 Don’t aim to achieve too much

 It will be far less stressful if you pick a destination that is not too far away.
 Don’t expect to hike all the way to the top of the hill, or jam too many activities into your day.
 Involve your kids in the small things such as pitching the tent, setting up the camp kitchen and packing up.

 Relax and enjoy yourselves

 Make sure you take time for yourselves to relax, do some star gazing, enjoy a glass of wine, or go for a relaxing stroll.
-Make sure you take a camera to record the fun times, let the kids free with the camera, it can come back with some interesting results!!
+Make sure you take a camera to record the fun times, let the kids free with the camera, it can come back with some interesting results!